-Skipper interviews and port sampling occurred in Cordova, Whittier, and Seward for the PWS Area commercial fishery and in Seward and Homer for the Cook Inlet Area fishery.
-In 2015, due to extremely low effort and poor fishery performance for the PWS fishery, sampling goals for sablefish were not achieved.
-The Cook Inlet Area fishery also showed decreased effort and fishery performance, however, sampling goals were still met.
+Skipper interviews and biological sampling occurred in Cordova, Whittier, and Seward for the PWS Area commercial fishery and in Seward and Homer for the Cook Inlet Area fishery.
+After PWS sampling goals were not achieved in 2015, due to extremely low effort and poor fishery performance, staff endeavored in 2016 to ensure sampling goals for sablefish were achieved.
+Expanded interviews were also conducted with PWS fishermen to collect additional information on fishery dynamics.
 Data obtained included date and location of harvest, length, weight, sex, and gonad condition.
 Otoliths were removed and sent to the Age Determination Unit.
 Logbooks are required for both fisheries and provide catch and effort data by date and location (Contact Elisa Russ).

 In Southeast, the department is using mark-recapture methods with external tags and fin clips to estimate abundance and exploitation rates for sablefish in the NSEI Subdistrict.
 Sablefish are captured with pot gear in May or June, marked with a tag and a fin clip then released.
 Tags are recovered from the fishery and fish are counted at the processing plants and observed for finclips.
-The 2015 recommended ABC of 447 mt for the NSEI fishery was calculated by applying the 2014 fishery mortality at age (based on a harvest rate of 7.1% using the $F{50\%}$ biological reference point (BRP)) to the 2015 forecast of total biomass at age and summing across all ages.
-The 2015 ABC was a 4% increase from the 2014 ABC (432 mt), which was also based on the $F{50\%}$ BRP (the harvest rate was 6.9% for 2014).
+The 2016 recommended ABC of 366 mt for the NSEI fishery was calculated by applying the 2015 fishery mortality at age (based on a harvest rate of 6.8% using the $F{50\%}$ biological reference point (BRP)) to the 2016 forecast of total biomass at age and summing across all ages.
+The 2016 ABC was a 18.2% decrease from the 2015 ABC (447mt), which was also based on the $F{50\%}$ BRP (the harvest rate was 7.1% for 2015).
 Since 2009 BRPs have become more conservative, i.e. $F{45\%}$ in 2009 and $F{50\%}$ since 2010.

 In addition to the mark-recapture work, an annual longline survey is conducted in NSEI to provide biological data as well as relative abundance information.
 In SSEI only an annual longline survey is conducted to provide biological data as well as relative abundance information.
 Unlike NSEI, the department does not currently estimate the absolute abundance of SSEI sablefish.
 There appears to be substantial movement of sablefish in and out of the SSEI area, which violates the assumption of a closed population; consequently, Peterson mark-recapture estimates of abundance or exploitation rates are not possible for this fishery.
-Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events (Contact Kristen Green).
+Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events (Contact Andrew Olson).